gcapes/instructor-training-slides/02-building-skill.md

   - 10,000 hours practice -> expert ... but only with feedback.
   - Hence we emphasise practice and feedback in workshops.

-# Formative assessments
-- e.g. MCQ
+# Exercise: Identify the misconceptions (10 mins)
-- Each incorrect answer should be a plausible distractor with diagnostic power
+- Each incorrect answer to an MCQ should be a plausible distractor with diagnostic power

 - What is 27 + 15?
   1. 42